 I needed to get back into the habit.

-And let me digress about habits for a sec.
-I don’t know where every got this notion that it takes 21 days to make a habit.
-It’s not true.
-Habits take consistency.
 A new behavior doesn’t become “automatic” until about 66 days (on average).
 Which means it take some people less, and some people a few months until a new behavior becomes automatic.
 I still don’t really love getting up every morning at 4:30am.
 I don’t let myself start all over again.
 I already know how much that sucks.
 Getting up and getting it all in before John goes to work sucks way less!
 I always feel like a million bucks leaving the gym.

 So, how did I get back into my morning routine, and how can you get (back) into yours?